Link cobordisms and absolute gradings on link Floer homology: Kirby calculus for manifolds with boundary

-We note that in our definition of parametrized surgery data, there is a choice of diffeomorphism $f:M(\bS_1)\to M'$.
-The diffeomorphism is important for our purposes.
-We note that a Kirby move between two framed links $\bS_1$ and $\bS_1'$ in $M$ canonically yields a diffeomorphism $M(\bS_1)\to M(\bS_1')$ as we describe in the following paragraph.
-In particular, if $(\bS_1,f)$ is parametrized surgery data, and $\bS_1'$ is the result of one of the above moves on $\bS_1$, then there is a diffeomorphism $f':M(\bS_1')\to M'$ which is canonically specified.
-In such a way, blow-ups, blow-downs and handleslides determine moves not only between framed links, but instead between collections of parametrized surgery data.
+Keeping track of the parametrization $f\colon M(\bS_1)\to M'$ in the definition of a parametrized surgery decomposition is important for our purposes.
+A Kirby move between two framed links $\bS_1$ and $\bS_1'$ in $M$ canonically yields a diffeomorphism $M(\bS_1)\to M(\bS_1')$ as we describe in the following paragraph.
+In particular, if $(\bS_1,f)$ is parametrized surgery data, and $\bS_1'$ is the result of one of the above moves on $\bS_1$, then there is a diffeomorphism $f'\colon M(\bS_1')\to M'$ which is canonically induced, and is well defined up to isotopy.